Are you considering following a vegan diet because you want to lose weight, but aren’t sure if it’s going to work or not?

 This means you may want to consider taking a supplement.

 Last updated: 8 March 2021

-Isabel is a Registered Associate Nutritionist (ANutr) with a Master’s Degree in Clinical and Public Health Nutrition from University College London.
-She has an expertise in gut health and the role of the gut microbiome in digestive health, immunity and brain health.
+Isabel has expertise in gut health and the role of the gut microbiome in digestive health, immunity and brain health.

-Isabel is especially interested in nutrition for women’s health, pregnancy and immunity.
-She is passionate about improving the wellbeing of customers through evidence-based nutrition and lifestyle advice and keeps up with the latest nutritional science to continually enhance her practice.
+Isabel is passionate about improving the wellbeing of customers through evidence-based nutrition and lifestyle advice and keeps up with the latest nutritional science to continually enhance her practice.

-Isabel believes a well-balanced holistic approach of evidence-based nutrition and lifestyle practices are key to improve wellbeing and happiness.
+Isabel believes a well-balanced holistic approach of evidence-based nutrition and lifestyle practices are key to improving wellbeing and happiness.